Magical Garden by Arden Wilken

 Variation: Put yourself in a small boat or some other flotation device and enjoy the journey along the stream from sunrise to sunset (Track 1).

-When you do this with Side B or Track 2 on the CD, try to do it outdoors, but at night with enough stars and moon to see the outline of objects.
+When you do this with Track 2, try to do it outdoors, but at night with enough stars and moon to see the outline of objects.
 These light conditions will actually enhance your ability to focus in this way.Use: Normally practising this exercise for 3 consecutive days is sufficient to build this focusing ability.
 If you feel more time is required, rest a day or two and then repeat for another 3 days in a row.
 Follow this 4 to 5 day cycle as often as necessary to feel totally comfortable and be able to really enjoy this exercise.

 I began doing this exercise spontaneously as a child.
 I could spend hours looking at things in this way.
 Now I find it extremely relaxing.